Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Effective Energy for Stochastic Gradient Learning

 Specializing to the first order and with a scalar learning rate, this equation reduces to the ``modified loss" previously derived in different contexts \cite{barrett2020implicit, smith2021origin, dandi2022implicit}.
 The derivation has a thermodynamic flavor as it essentially computes the degree to which the dynamics is irreversible, and the entropy term is the part that cannot be microscopically reversed.
 In Theorem~\ref{theo: effective loss}, the first-order term in $\Lambda$ encourages the model to have a small gradient fluctuation.
 The second-order term, on top of gradient regularization, encourages the model to move to flatter solutions; this term has been found to play a role in the edge of stability phenomenon \cite{cohen2024understanding}.
 However, since the first-order term is not yet well-understood, our work focuses on the first-order term in $\Lambda$.
-We also focus on a scalar learning rate $\Lambda =\eta I$ and comment on the differences when the difference is essential.
+We also focus on a scalar learning rate $\Lambda =\eta I$ and will comment on the differences when the difference is essential.

-Now, regarding the loss function part plus regularization as an energy, the dynamics of gradient flow on $F$ contains an energy force and and an entropic force: $\dot{\theta} = -\eta (\nabla L + \gamma \theta + {\nabla S})$.
+Now, treating the original loss plus regularization as an energy, the dynamics of gradient flow on $F$ contains an energy force and and an entropic force: $\dot{\theta} = -\eta (\nabla L + \gamma \theta + {\nabla S})$.
 The $\nabla S$ term, the gradient of the effective entropy, will be called the ``entropic force."
 See Figure~\ref{fig:resnet} for an illustration of the entropic force and an example of how entropy evolves during training.